d3i-website/d3i-website.github.io/_pages/prepare-a-study/legal-and-ethical-considerations.md

 ## Consent manual

-[This](/assets/documents/legal_ethical/Consent-manual.pdf) is an extensive manual that explains how consent is arranged in the GDPR and that provides templates for a consent form and privacy policy for a data donation study.
+[Here](https://osf.io/xt6r4), you can find an extensive manual that explains how consent is arranged in the GDPR, and that provides templates for a consent form and privacy policy for a data donation study.and here

+ [Here](https://osf.io/usvxn), relevant texts researchers must comply with whenever they seek to obtain consent from the participants envisaged in their study, are included.